 Users can view consoles for their jobs as they are in progress and after they are complete.
 You can set the batch size and buffer time interval for job consoles through your Admiral UI, which is offered as a setting to help tweak console performance.

 Do not change these settings unless you are advised to do so by Shippable's customer success team.

-The job console batch size sets the number of lines which are output to the console as a batch.
-The Job console buffer time interval is the amount of time in ms that we wait to receive a batch of console output.
+The Job console buffer time interval is the amount of time in milliseconds that we wait to receive a batch of console output.
 If we do not receive the batch size at the end of the buffer time interval, we will output whatever we have to the console.

 Auto-select the token used to run webhook builds

 When a job is triggered, we need a token to clone your repository to the build machine, get the commit SHA, etc. This setting determines whether we can auto-select a suitable token from any user in your organization in order to perform these tasks.

 When checked, your jobs will trigger for every webhook, as long as we can find one user token across your organization that can be used for your job.
 This is our recommended setting.
 You can select a specific user whose token will be used through the Webhook config section of your project settings.

 When unchecked, the only users who can trigger your jobs are people who have access to the source control repository and have signed in to Shippable Server.
 If a user's token is invalid, their build will fail.